Contents

 As a member of a Punspace with a weekly or monthly pass, you can visit any of the 2 locations in Chiang Mai at any time.
 They have 24-hour access with fingerprint security that’s shared between both locations.

-If you plan to be Chiang Mai for a while they have quarterly, 6 month and 12 month memberships where you get some meeting hours included for free in your membership.
+If you plan to stay in Chiang Mai for a while they have quarterly, 6 month and 12 month memberships where you get some bonus meeting hours included for free in your membership.

 They also have a ‘Startup in Residence’ project where Punspace members can get involved and collaborate with local Thai startups.